PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-26-vscode-for-analysts-part-2.md

 - Detects broken CSV lines (looking at you, rogue newline in column 12).
 - Bonus: SQL-like query engine for quick local searches.

-If you deal with exports from Sysmon, Microsoft Graph, or that One Weird Excel File™ your customer insists is “log format” — this one’s a no-brainer.
+If you deal with exports from Sysmon, Microsoft Graph, or that One Weird Excel File™ your customer insists is a “log format”.
+Then this one’s a no-brainer.

 👉 [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv)